-The spate of domestic violence reported (as thousands would go unreported) since the beginning of the year has been alarming!
+The spate of domestic violence reported to domestic abuse lawyers available near Los Angeles area (as thousands would go unreported) since the beginning of the year has been alarming!
 There has been a prevalence of child and spousal abuse and violence

 resulting in some being badly maimed while others are outrightly fatal.
 Everyday we wake up to terrifying headlines that leaves you not only thunderstruck but completely distraught and agitated.
 Headlines such as these to mention a few screams at us everyday:

 • Six months pregnant woman brutally battered by husband.

 • Man Stabbed to Death by HisWife Just After Their Wedding